-De-bottlenecking and Improvement of Efficiencies at Existing Capacities: Company is upgrading and debottlenecking all product plants by setting up parallel capacities for select products and replacing machineries for some products to align the production plants and processes on new Technologies.
-In addition to this, keeping up its commitment as a responsible corporate citizen, Company is upgrading its Effluent Treatment Plant to support its capacity expansions.
-The de-bottlenecking and efficiency improvement exercises under implementation are expected to boost production volumes and margins through FY20 by at least 5%.
-The estimated capital expenditure for above Capital expansion and de-bottlenecking project is Rs.
-70 - 75 Crores which is being funded through internal accruals and almost 50% of the estimated amount has been incurred in FY19.
+De-bottlenecking & Efficiency Improvement: The said brown-field project has been completed to the extent of 30% and shall be completed once the funds tied-up with Lender shall be released.
+Once completed, the Company shall have parallel capacities for select products to align the production plants and processes on new Technologies.
+In addition to this, considering the restriction imposed on all industries in MIDC Tarapur on permitted Effluent discharge, the Company shall on top priority be upgrading its Effluent Treatment Plant to Zero Liquid Discharge(ZLD) to permanently circumvent restriction imposed by NGT and support its capacity expansions.
+The de-bottlenecking and efficiency improvement exercises under implementation are expected to boost production volumes and margins.
+The estimated capital expanditure for above Capital expansion and de-bottlenecking project is Rs.
+70 - 75 Crores which is being funded through Debt.